 30th Medellin International Poetry Festival

-Up to this moment, the guests who have confirmed their attendance are: Hamid Larbi (Algelia), Hugo Mujica, María Negroni (Argentina), Nigar Hasan-Zadeh (Azerbaijan), Quamruzzaman Swapan (Bangladesh), Sylvie Marie (Belgium), Ketty Nivyabandi (Burundi), Carlos Cociña (Chile), Jidi Majia, Li Shaojun, Li Yun, Mei Er, Cao Shui (Popular Republic of China), Rómulo Bustos, Jotamario Arbeláez, Carlos Vásquez, Javier Naranjo, Fernando Rendón, Alberto Vélez, Gabriel Jaime Franco, Jairo Guzmán, Lucía Estrada, Ela Cuavas, Fernando Linero, Yirama Castaño, Víctor Gaviria, Paula Andrea Pérez, León Vallejo, Ashanti Dinah Orozco, Ángela Acero, Jonatan Echeverri, Valentina Rojas, Laura Bastet Kali, Johanna Carvajal, Karla Jazmín Arango, Liliana Velasquez, Alejo Morales, Eliana Tabares (Colombia); DaGenius (Comoros Islands), Youssouf Athoumani (Comoros Islands); Julien Kilanga Musinde (Democratic Republic of the Congo), Arabella Salaverry (Costa Rica), Bronislava Volková (Czech Republic), Claus Ankersen (Denmark), Sandra de la Torre (Ecuador), Josué Andrés Moz (El Salvador), Richard Berengarten (England), Christos Koukis (Greece), Salvador Madrid (Honduras), Reshma Ramesh (India), Paul Muldoon (Ireland), Stefano Strazzabosco (Italy), Han Sun Rea (South Korea), Natasa Sardzoska (Macedonia), Antoine Cassar (Malta), Rocío Cerón (Mexico), Mohammed Bentalha (Morocco), Hadaa Sendoo (Mongolia), Sreten Vujovic (Montenegro), Marije Langelaar (Netherlands), Imdad Aakash (Pakistan), Giovanna Benedetti (Panama), Victoria Guerrero (Peru), Simeon Dumdum Jr., Ma Milagros T. Dumdum (Philippines), Luis Filipe Sarmento (Portugal), David Eggleton (Fiji Islands), Tudor Cretu (Rumania), Margarita Al (Russia), Victor Pelianagre (Russia), Dan Taulapapa (Samoa), Zolani Mkiva (South Africa) Ahmed-Al-Mulla (Saudi Arabia), Abdukakhor Kosimov (Tajikistan), Sabri Rahmouni (Tunisia), Ataol Behramoglu (Turkey), Pelin Batu (Turkey), Nurduran Duman (Turkey), Khulood Almualla (United Arab Emirates), Lyudmyla Diadchenko (Ukraine), Roberto Bianchi (Uruguay), Ernesto Román, Freddy Ñañez (Venezuela), Nguyen Quang Thieu (Vietnam), Tran Hung (Vietnam).
+Up to this moment, the guests who have confirmed their attendance are: Hamid Larbi (Algelia), Hugo Mujica, María Negroni (Argentina), Nigar Arif (Azerbaijan), Quamruzzaman Swapan (Bangladesh), Sylvie Marie (Belgium), Ketty Nivyabandi (Burundi), Carlos Cociña (Chile), Jidi Majia, Li Shaojun, Li Yun, Mei Er, Cao Shui (Popular Republic of China), Rómulo Bustos, Jotamario Arbeláez, Carlos Vásquez, Javier Naranjo, Fernando Rendón, Alberto Vélez, Gabriel Jaime Franco, Yenny León, Jairo Guzmán, Lucía Estrada, Ela Cuavas, Fernando Linero, Yirama Castaño, Hanna Escobar, Víctor Gaviria, Paula Andrea Pérez Reyes, León Vallejo, Ashanti Dinah Orozco, Ángela Acero, Jonatan Echeverri, Valentina Rojas, Laura Bastet Kali, Johanna Carvajal, Karla Jazmín Arango, Liliana Velasquez, Alejo Morales, Eliana Tabares (Colombia); DaGenius (Comoros Islands), Youssouf Athoumani (Comoros Islands); Julien Kilanga Musinde (Democratic Republic of the Congo), Arabella Salaverry (Costa Rica), Bronislava Volková (Czech Republic), Claus Ankersen (Denmark), Sandra de la Torre (Ecuador), Josué Andrés Moz (El Salvador), Richard Berengarten (England), Alemu Tebeje (Ethiopia), Christos Koukis (Greece), Salvador Madrid (Honduras), Reshma Ramesh (India), Paul Muldoon (Ireland), Stefano Strazzabosco (Italy), Natasa Sardzoska (Macedonia), Antoine Cassar (Malta), Rocío Cerón (Mexico), Mohammed Bentalha (Morocco), Hadaa Sendoo (Mongolia), Sreten Vujovic (Montenegro), Marije Langelaar (Netherlands), David Eggleton (nation of Aotearoa New Zealand/Fiji Islands), Ayo Ayoola-Amale (Nigeria), Imdad Aakash (Pakistan), Giovanna Benedetti (Panama), Victoria Guerrero (Peru), Simeon Dumdum Jr., Ma Milagros T. Dumdum (Philippines), Luis Filipe Sarmento (Portugal), Tudor Cretu (Rumania), Margarita Al (Russia), Victor Pelianagre (Russia), Zolani Mkiva (South Africa) Ahmed-Al-Mulla (Saudi Arabia), Abdukakhor Kosimov (Tajikistan), Sabri Rahmouni (Tunisia), Ataol Behramoglu (Turkey), Pelin Batu (Turkey), Nurduran Duman (Turkey), Khulood Almualla (United Arab Emirates), Bruce Weigl (United States), Liudmyla Diadchenko (Ukraine), Roberto Bianchi (Uruguay), Ernesto Román, Freddy Ñañez (Venezuela), Nguyen Quang Thieu (Vietnam), Tran Hung (Vietnam), Mohammed Al-Lawzi (Yemen).
 They will also participate the winning poets of the 30th International Poetry Festival of Medellín Prize: Antonio Herrada (Cuba), Elena Annibali (Argentina) and John Freddy Galindo (Colombia), and literary critic Yue Wen (People's Republic of China).

-The essence of the Festival and the training processes that it has generated establish close links with the community, in order to move forward together for the construction of a new culture, for humanity freed from the thread of violence, so that lasting peace could be possible, democratic participation, cultural rights, while respecting their free expression, life and caring for the planet.
+The essence of the Festival establish close links with the community, in order to move forward together for the construction of a new culture, for humanity freed from the threat of violence, so that lasting peace could be possible, democratic participation, cultural rights, while respecting their free expression, respect for life and caring for the planet.

 Published on 20.01.2020